Guide to Energy-Efficient Thermostat Settings in Winter in Auburn and Opelika

 • While you’re gone.

-We’ll also go over how installing a smart thermostat can reduce heating bills, as well as a few of our favorite energy-saving tips for chilly weather.
+We’ll also review how getting a smart thermostat can reduce heating bills, as well as a few of our favorite energy-saving tips for chilly weather.

 You might be thinking if 70 is a good temperature for the winter.
-It can be, but it also varies based on your comfort level and your goals for energy efficiency.
-According to the U.S. Department of Energy (DOE), setting your thermostat at 68 is the smartest way to keep heating costs down.
+It can be, but it also depends on your comfort level and your goals for energy efficiency.
+According to the U.S. Department of Energy (DOE), setting your thermostat at 68 is the smartest way to keep heating costs under control.

 What Temperature to Set Your Thermostat in Winter During the Day